IQ404/8599-ray-tracer/README.md

   <ins>Possible references</ins>: [the series by The Cherno](https://www.youtube.com/watch?v=gfW1Fhd9u9Q&list=PLlrATfBNZ98edc5GshdBtREv5asFW3yXl&index=1), [Walnut GUI by The Cherno](https://github.com/TheCherno/Walnut), [Futhark](https://github.com/athas/raytracinginoneweekendinfuthark), [boksajak](https://github.com/boksajak/raytracingthenextweek)

   **Estimated date of completion:** optimization should be ongoing indefinitely.
-But the first complete version of the ray tracer running in real-time is aiming to be done by the end of June 2023
+But the first complete version of the ray tracer running in real-time is aiming to be finished by the end of June 2023

 - Try to make the path tracer real-time.